magneticio/vamp.io/content/documentation/installation/v0.9.5/azure-container-service.md

     - /documentation/installation/azure-container-service
 ---

-To run Vamp together with Azure Container Service ([azure.microsoft.com - Container Service](https://azure.microsoft.com/en-us/services/container-service/)), use DC/OS as the default ACS Docker container scheduler.
+You can run Vamp on [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/) with either the DC/OS or Kubernetes orchestrator.

+## DC/OS Orchestrator

-To install DC/OS in Azure you should follow these steps: https://dcos.io/docs/1.8/administration/installing/cloud/azure/
+To install DC/OS on ACS you should follow these steps:

+1. Follow the instructions in the [ACS DC/OS quickstart](https://docs.microsoft.com/en-us/azure/container-service/dcos-swarm/container-service-dcos-quickstart).
-After you have activated your ACS setup with DC/OS, go to your DC/OS admin environment and install Vamp using our [DC/OS installation instructions](/documentation/installation/v0.9.5/dcos/).
+2. After you have activated your ACS setup with DC/OS, go to your DC/OS admin environment and install Vamp using our [DC/OS installation instructions](/documentation/installation/v0.9.5/dcos/).

 {{< note title="What next?" >}}